Copyright and AST Chapel Worship

 AST Worship Committee is responsible to report to the licensing agencies when lyrics or music is being displayed or reprinted.
 Worship planning teams are asked to send an email to Kevin Parks, University Musician, listing titles and source info (the number in VU, MV, CP, CBW3, etc) for selections they intend to reproduce.

-AST has three licenses to accommodate our use of copyright material in worship
+AST has two licenses to accommodate our use of copyright material in worship

 - OneLicense A-726973